HomeDing/homeding.github.io/deviceelement.md

 # The Device Element ???

-The DeviceElement allows configuration of the principal behavior of the device and it's features.
+The DeviceElement allows configuration of the behavior of the device and it's features.

 Because there is only one device configuration the full id is always `/device/0`.
 When the web server is active you can reach the device using http://{name}.